Twentieth Anniversary Macintosh

-The Twentieth Anniversary Macintosh (or "TAM") is a limited-edition personal computer released in 1997 to mark Apple's 20th birthday.
+The Twentieth Anniversary Macintosh (or "TAM") is a limited-edition personal computer released in 1997 to mark Apple's 20th anniversary.
 The machine was a technological showcase of the day, boasting a number of features beyond simple computing, and with a price tag aimed at the "executive" market.

 History

 April 1, 1996, marked 20 years since the day that Steve Jobs, Steve Wozniak, and Ronald Wayne came together to form Apple Computer.
 As this milestone arrived and came to the attention of Apple's then-current executives, the decision was made to release a limited edition Macintosh computer to celebrate—and so the "Spartacus" (or "Pomona", or "Smoke & Mirrors") project was born.

 The normal time-span to develop a new Macintosh computer was 18+ months, although available time was less.
 However, the design team had already been working on several "dream" concepts, and soon settled on the most feasible of those: the (almost) all-in-one LCD-based design.
 To reduce development time, many off-the-shelf components were used on the new computer's internals.

-The TAM was announced almost 20 years to the day after Jobs and Wozniak incorporated the company, in January 1997 at MacWorld Expo, San Francisco.
+The TAM was announced almost 21 years to the day after Jobs and Wozniak incorporated the company, in January 1997 at MacWorld Expo, San Francisco.
 It was given a release date of March 20, 1997, with a retail price of £5,545 or €6,637.
 Originally intended as a mainstream product, the marketing group turned it into a pricey special edition.

 Upon its unveiling, the TAM was predicted to cost US$9,000, which would include a direct-to-door concierge delivery service.
 At release the price was reduced to US$7,499.
 In the middle of the machine's sales lifespan Apple dropped the price further to around US$3,500, and finally upon discontinuation in March 1998 the price was set to US$1,995.
 Customers who paid full price for the TAM, and then complained to Apple when the price was so drastically cut, were offered a free high-end PowerBook as compensation.